ropensci/cffr/tests/testthat/_snaps/cff.md

       The `path` argument of `cff()` is deprecated as of cffr 1.0.0. i Argument ignored.
     Message
       !
-Found 6 not-named arguments in positions 2, 3, 4, 5, 7, and 8.
+Found 6 unnamed arguments in positions 2, 3, 4, 5, 7, and 8.
-      i Removing unnamed arguments
+      i Removing unnamed arguments.